British pub firm Marston's plans chain of hotels

-LONDON British pubs and brewing company Marston's (MARS.L) plans to open a chain of hotels alongside its growing pub-restaurant sites.
+LONDON Aug 22 British pubs and brewing company Marston's plans to open a chain of hotels alongside its growing pub-restaurant sites.

 Marston's, which runs Pitcher and Piano pubs and brews ales such as Pedigree and Hobgoblin, said as many as five of its 25 to 30 annual new pub openings could include a Marston's lodge.